-By Bethany Stobbe
+By Bethany Rose

 Surprisingly enough, I wasn’t born in America or Canada.
 Nope, I was born in a town called Naples in Italy.
-Whaaaat?
-Oooooh yeah!
 My dad was on active duty in the Navy, so both my brother and I were born overseas.
 Pretty cool right?
 I know you’re dying to know, but no, I don’t speak Italian nor do I have any citizenship there, sadly.
 When I was still a baby, my family moved back to The States so I spent the first 21 years of my life in Oregon.

-I met Wade, Trevor’s long time best friend, the first week I was visiting Canada.
+I met Wade, Trevor’s long-time best friend, the first week I was visiting Canada.
 I had heard many glorious stories about him from Trevor.
-Essentially I knew going in that it was a 2 for 1 deal with them.
-To this day, I still lovingly refer to him as Trevor’s second wife.
+Essentially I knew going in that it was a 2-for-1 deal with them.
+(To this day, I still lovingly refer to him as Trevor’s second wife.)
 The first conversation I ever had with Wade went like this:

 *Wade walks in the room*